Frequently Asked Questions - COVID-19 Vaccine Safety and Effectiveness

 - You should follow mask and social distancing rules and requests as required by your workplace, local businesses and places of worship.

-- You still need to wear a mask on planes, buses, trains, and other forms of public transportation, and in transportation hubs such as airports and stations.
+- The CDC recommends wearing a mask on planes, buses, trains, and other forms of public transportation, and in transportation hubs such as airports and stations.

 - You should still watch out for symptoms of COVID-19, especially if you’ve been around someone who is sick.
 If you have symptoms of COVID-19, you should get tested and stay away from others.